Building dashboards with performance in mind

 4. Developing dashboards and views

-More data visualizations on the dashboard do not always mean better.
-Each needs time to query data and to render, so find the right balance between the number of data visualizations and acceptable dashboard performance.
+More data visualizations are not always better.
+Each needs time to query data and to render, so find the right balance between the number of data visualizations and loading times.

 4.2.
 Limit the initial amount of data